 Panel Discussion: The Chief Data & Analytics Officer role in Government: Data Champions and their role in driving the data analytics agenda

-Key challenges facing the role in the APS in contrast to the private sector; How the CDAO role is key in driving the WofG data innovation agenda; and bridging the gap between policy, data & technology.Speaking
+Key data and analytics challenges facing the role in the APS in contrast to the private sector; How the CDAO role is key in driving the WofG data innovation agenda; Bridging the gap between policy, data & technology; The importance of having champions within government in supporting the adoption of data analytics in social organisations.Speaking

 Assistant Secretary, Intelligence Development Branch - Department of Immigration & Border Protection